technomancy/bussard/spoilers/outline.md

 all, but it fits the facts as they know them.
 Nari still doesn't have access to systems beyond Terran/Sol/Tana.

+* Nari starts to try to find Venantius, but it will take a while
-* Nari helps you decrypt the polyalphabetic journal(s)
+* She helps you decrypt the rot13 journal
  * The one that records when Traxus first contacts you
-* She knows someone whose mother worked on the machine consciousness project (not Bohk team)
+* Venantius's mother worked on the machine consciousness project (not Bohk team)
-* Track them down, find out about the connection between MC project and spacetime junction
+* Track him down, find out about the connection between MC project and spacetime junction
  * And that the spacetime junction was the goal of Traxus at one point
 * Somehow you recruit Clay Dorath